 About Course

-A live course by Professor Richard Bell taking place on Saturday, February 21 from 6 pm – 9 pm ET, and Sunday, February 22 from 6 pm – 9 pm ET.
-Each session will be recorded and available for on-demand viewing after the live session.
+A live course by Professor Richard Bell taking place on Wednesdays, starting on April 22 from 8 pm – 9:30 pm ET.
+Each session will be recorded and available for registrants.

 The Declaration of Independence is a peculiar thing.
 It’s a literary masterpiece that was written jointly by a committee of fifty people.
 It’s short and punchy—just 1310 words long—but still somehow daunting and difficult to get to grips with (there’s a reason most of us have never read it in full and can only quote the first third of its second sentence).